 Issue What are we doing?
 What is the benefit?
 How much will it cost?
-When are we doing it Growth LoS Renew Aging Infrastructur e Mains Renewals Ensure continuity of service in a reliable manner \$4.74M (\$0.18M/ yr) 2015 / 45 ~ Assumptions The mains renewals programme will be refined based on performance and condition Other Option Detailed condition assessment study in ageing assets Future Capacity of Infrastructur e Network Modelling To model any new significant developmen ts joining the reticulation \$0.81M 2022/25, 2032/35 2042/45 Assumptions Other Option The mains rer performance There is no ot needs to be d and conditio her option ir n Legal Compliance WWTP Upgrades Improve WWTP to \$12.27M 2015/19
+When are we doing it Growth LoS Renew Ageing Infrastructure Mains Renewals Ensure continuity of service in a reliable manner \$4.74M (\$0.18M/yr) 2015 / 45 ~ Assumptions Other Option The mains renewals programme will be refined based on performance and condition Detailed condition assessment study in ageing assets Future Capacity of Infrastructure Network Modelling To model any new significant developments joining the reticulation \$0.81M 2022/25, 2032/35 2042/45 ~ Assumptions Other Option The mains renewals programme will be refined based on performance and condition There is no other option in this issue, network modelling needs to be done Legal Compliance (Resource Consents) WWTP Upgrades Improve WWTP to meet compliance conditions \$12.27M 2015/19 ~ Assumptions Other option One WWTP will be required to relocate due to environmental threat There is no other option, WWTP upgrades needs to be carried out as a part of Resource Consents (Legal Compliance)